jonkemp/gulp-useref/README.md

 ```

 - **type**: either `js`, `css` or `remove`; `remove` will remove the build block entirely without generating a file
 - **alternate search path**: (optional) By default the input files are relative to the treated file.
-Alternate search path allows one to change that
+Alternate search path allows one to change that.
+The path can also contain a sequence of paths processed from right to left, using JSON brace array notation e.g `<!-- build:js({path1,path2}) js/lib.js -->`.
 - **path**: the file path of the optimized file, the target output
 - **parameters**: extra parameters that should be added to the tag